 I totally intended to write about this in super late fashion.
 Surely, there are parents who are now looking for swimming class for their kids this summer.
 So, here it is!

 I enrolled Sophia in Marooners Swimming Program last year.
-R, my husband, and I have long thought about it.
-Our girl is a water baby, after all.
+My husband, R and I have long thought about it.
+We don't want her cooped up here at home doing nothing but watching movies.
+You know, kids must sweat out their energy so they'd be more behaved when they're out.
+Seriously, our girl is a water baby.
+I think her real parents are merpeople!
 We could have made her take swimming lessons early on but we knew her window of readiness wasn't open yet so we waited for the right age.
 6 years old - basically young to have a clean slate of mind for new learning but big enough to follow instructions.
 Marooners Swimming Program has graduates of Bachelor in Physical Education and Sports from Polytechnic University of the Philippines as instructors and they do their lessons every summer in few cities in Metro Manila.
 They hold two here in Marikina - one in Palmera Centro and the other in Marquinton Residences.
 We're lucky that the clubhouse in Palmera is just a few blocks away from home.

 The fee was Php3,500 for 10 sessions.
 Each session was one full hour in the pool.
 Sophia was grouped with the younger kids, ages 3-6.
 All students were told to bring swimsuit, swimming cap, goggles and kick boards.
 Since my girl already has a Sofia the First rashguard, I bought her an alternative one-piece Hello Kitty swimsuit.
 I also got her a pink goggles, Speedo swimming cap and a Barbie kick board that we bought at Toys R Us in Robinson's Metro East.